Skip to main content

 • GET /server/ready 200 - Health check endpoint responding

-Verify via Atlan UI
+Verify registration via Atlan UI

 1. Sign in to your Atlan tenant as an administrator (for example, https://tenant-name.atlan.com).